Praveencena88/react-native-prevent-screenshot-ios-android/README.md

 # react-native-prevent-screenshot-ios-android

-This package is used to block taking screenshot, screen recording and screen sharing of specific screens for both Android and IOS apps
+This package allows user to block taking screenshot, screen recording and screen sharing of specific screens for both Android and IOS apps

 ## Installation